Quantum reference frames: derivation of perspective-dependent descriptions via a perspective-neutral structure: Dirac Quantization of first class constraints

 Putting hats on the observables, equations \ref{eq: extended system} - \ref{eq: converted hamiltonian} comprise what we call the quantum perspective-neutral structure.
 A quantum state in the extended Hilbert space $\H_{ext}$, for example given in momentum representation by

 has 4 degrees of freedom, twice as many as physically observable.
 Again, these redundancies must be fixed to re-obtain the perspective-dependent descriptions.
-Here we follow largely the quantum symmetry reduction scheme of Vanrietvelde et al.: We define a unitary trivialization map $\hat T$ that transforms one constraint in such a way that it acts only on one variable.
-After an (improper) projection on this trivialized constraint we can discard the now redundant degrees of freedom.
+Here we follow largely the quantum symmetry reduction scheme of Vanrietvelde et al.: We define a unitary trivialization map $\hat T$ that transforms one constraint in such a way that it acts only on one variable.\footnote{In the literature, such trivialization maps were employed in different contexts.
+E.g., see \cite{creutz_muzinich_tudron_1979} for their use in the canonical quantization of non-Abelian gauge fields and \cite{anderson_1993} for an appliance related to quantum canonical transformations.} After an (improper) projection on this trivialized constraint we can discard the now redundant degrees of freedom.
 As we are dealing we two constraints we need two trivialization maps, each followed by a projection.

 It seems sensible to get rid of the additional 4th degree of freedom at the very beginning, as how to physically interpret it remains - at least to the author - rather obscure.
 To this end, we can choose to project on any linear combination of the constraints, given that it is rotated to act only one the $(q,p)$-slot.
 We thus obtain one of many \emph{intermediate Hilbert spaces} $\H_{int}$, which are the quantum analogues of the intermediate phase spaces.
 By repeating the procedure - trivialization followed by projecting - for a coordinate of our liking we arrive at the perspective dependent description.
 We will now have a look at the symmetry reduction scheme in detail.